Page Builder

 Every page has two states of its blocks:

-• Draft — what you see and edit in the builder.
+- Draft — what you see and edit in the builder, and what preview mode renders.
 Always latest.

-• Published — what visitors see on the live site.
+- Published — what the delivery API serves and what visitors see on your deployed site.

 The Draft badge in the top bar appears whenever the page has unpublished changes (or has never been published).